VirusTotal/yara/docs/modules/pe.rst

         .. c:member:: ordinal

             Ordinal of imported function.
-If ordinal does not exists this value is YR_UNDEFINED
+If ordinal does not exist this value is YR_UNDEFINED

     *Example: pe.import_details[1].library_name == "library_name"